 The first and most important factor to check off is to ensure that your information is up-to-date and that it shows you and your work experience, in the best light possible.
 This includes:

-- Your education and skills section up-to-date and tailored to the role you would like to secure the job in
+Your education and skills section up-to-date and tailored to the role you would like to secure a job in

 Secondly, you need to ensure you remain an active user of LinkedIn and engage with your network.
 Like, comment, share, whatever you fancy.
 Just make sure you get your name out there.